Center for eLearning Staff

 Kimberly Springfield joined the FAU Instructional Design team in June 2012 as an Instructional Designer, Educational/Training Programs Coordinator.
 Kimberly holds a Bachelor of Arts in Psychology and Speech Communication from Shippensburg University and a Master of Science in Higher Education from Drexel University.
 She plans to pursue a doctorate within the next year.
-Kimberly combines her experience as an online student, her work with online faculty at Montgomery County Community College, and best instructional design practices to shape her instructional design influence.
+Kimberly combines her work with online faculty at Montgomery County Community College with best instructional design practices to shape her instructional design influence.

 Kimberly collaborates with faculty on their course design and encourages faculty to "think outside the box" and explore new, innovative ways to encourage student participation and success.
 She enjoys working with faculty as they explore this new arena and watching them make new discoveries about their teaching and themselves.